 Hannah supports the inner workings of Widening Circles on a daily basis and assists staff and clients with their ever changing needs.
 She is the friendly voice who answers the phone and helps direct inquiries, troubleshoot concerns, and provide initial information to clients or others seeking care, amongst a host of other myraid tasks and responsibilities.

-When she is not at work, you will find Hannah hiking with her dog, Sadie, or spending time with her family.
+When she is not at work, you will find Hannah hiking or spending time with her family.